RE Conference 2026: Creativity, Imagination & the Arts

 Religion and the arts are historically intertwined.
 The arts have often taken religious ideas as their inspiration, and equally, provided a medium for which to express religious thought, worship and celebration.
 In the RE classroom, through a range of disciplinary lenses and skills, the arts provide a wealth of opportunity and richness to examine how beliefs, rituals and practices may change in different times, places, communities and cultures.

-Join us to share this inspiring day with RE Today’s National Advisers and Editor of RE Today, Lat Blaylock.
-Guiding an exploration of how the arts are reflected across world religions, in both national and global contexts.
-Lat will offer ways to use this medium to excite and engage pupils creatively and provide opportunity for expressing their own personal knowledge.
+We are fortunate to be joined by Lat Blaylock, one of RE Today’s National Advisers and former Editor of RE Today.
+Lat will be guiding an exploration of how the arts are reflected across world religions, in both national and global contexts.
+He will Offer ways to use this medium to excite and engage pupils creatively and provide opportunity for expressing their own personal knowledge.

 Lat Blaylock has taught RE for 12 years in multi-religious Leicester, and has made nine series of programmes for RE with the BBC.
 He is the initiator of ‘Spirited Arts’, a strategy to enable creativity in RE: over 400 000 pupils have taken part in these competitions in recent years.
 He meets over 4000 teachers per year through his training and consultancy work, which has a reputation for practicality and inspiration.